 System-Managed Data Validation Rules

 Data validation rules can enforce constraints on single Items.
 Vault EDC uses the properties you define in the Properties panel for Item Definitions to create system-managed data validation rules.
 Vault EDC automatically creates data validation rules for the following properties:

 - Range validation (Minimum Value and Maximum Value)

 - Future date validation (Future Date)

-System-managed rules are viewable in Studio’s Rules tab, but you can only edit them from the related Item Definition’s Properties panel.
-System-managed rules will not have the rule name highlighted in blue and clickable.
+When enabled, system-managed rules are viewable in Studio’s Rules tab, but you can only edit them from the related Item Definition’s Properties panel.
+System-managed rules don’t have the rule name highlighted in blue and aren’t clickable.

 You can perform additional configuration on your rules from the Properties panel.
 Required properties have a yellow background.
 For an explanation of available properties, see Rule Design Properties.